kydeps/boilerplate/README.md

 Tha provided automation mechanism also facilitates the reuse of the files in group (1) above between projects.

 Finally, the mechanism is relatively simple and allows for new boilerplate specific to your projects.
-Fork away!
+You can fork the repo and make it your own.

 # Minimal Example